-HowTo: Node Red – Switch the Raspberry Pi screen on and off
+HowTo: Node Red - Turn Raspberry Pi screen on and off

-So that my MagicMirror is only switched on when I actually use it, I have configured a small automation using NodeRed.
+So that my MagicMirror is only on when I actually use it, I configured a little automation using NodeRed.

-The screen is only switched on if movement is detected.
+This means that the screen is only switched on when motion is detected.

 The screen itself is switched on and off using the "vcgencmd" command.
 (More information here: https://www.raspberrypi.org/documentation/raspbian/applications/vcgencmd.md)

-With the following NodeRed code you can switch the screen connected to the RaspberryPi (on which NodeRed runs) on and off.
+With the following NodeRed code you can turn the screen connected to the RaspberryPi (running NodeRed) on and off.

 Safety instructions